RokasGiedrys/astronaut-portfolio/README.md

 # Astronaut Portfolio React App

-This project is a sandbox for me on which I do not avoid to commit changes.
-For this reason, there is loads of commits for almost every change.
+The Project is built from scratch to showcase my portfolio, print resume and get in touch with me on social media, email and phone.
+Its CSS is quite complicated with many unnecessary breakpoints for loads of different screens.
+This is done because this project is a sandbox for me on which I do not avoid committing changes.
+For this reason, there are loads of commits for almost every change.

 ## Built with
 - React - The web framework used